ChartIQ/chartiq-react-app/README.md

 CIQ.UI.addComponentDefinition('cq-chart-title', CustomChartTitle);
 ```

 ## Notes

 - This application runs only from IP address `127.0.0.1`, hostname `localhost`, or the explicit list of domains set on your ChartIQ library license.
-If you need to bind the webpack development server to a different host, like `http://0.0.0.0`, please contact your ChartIQ account manager to have additional domains added to your license.
+If you need to bind the webpack development server to a different host, please contact your ChartIQ account manager to have additional domains added to your license.

 - If the web component polyfill is not required for supported browsers, the download size can be reduced by removing the polyfill script tag in the *index.html* file.

+- As of version 8.0.0 of the charting library, this project no longer supports Internet Explorer 11.
+Please contact [support@chartiq.com](mailto:support@chartiq.com) for information on using version 7.5.0 of the charting library to enable this project to work with IE 11.

 ## Questions and support